 When editing the details of your video in YouTube, you are going to be given a selection of thumbnails generated from your video.
 DON’T CHOOSE ANY OF THE YOUTUBE GENERATED THUMBNAILS.
 You’ll want to create a custom thumbnail that is eye catching and will grab your attention.
 Two sites that are good for creating thumbnails are Adobe Photoshop (a bit advanced) and Canva (free and easy to use).
 However, before you can add a custom thumbnail, you’ll need to verify your channel.

 The last thing you’ll want to do before uploading the video, is going to the video editor and adding an end screen.
 Within the editor, YouTube will give you a small selection of templates that you can just insert into the video!
 After the template is inserted, it will automatically suggest to the viewer which video of yours they should watch next, as well as provide the viewer with a large subscribe button, so they don’t forget!

 Interact With Your Audience

 After your video is uploaded, make sure to engage with your audience by replying to as many comments as possible!
 Also, don’t forget to talk to your followers even when you don’t have a video to post.
 You can continue to create conversation with your fans using the community tab within your channel.
 In this tab you can post messages, photos, as well as take polls.
+You can even go the extra mile and reply with a personalized Short.
 This is a great way to connect with your fans and make them feel involved in your channel’s content!